Integrating Signals with Cost Tracking

 If some AI calls aren’t being tracked:

-- Ensure all AI client calls are using the Paid wrapper or a hook
+- Python: Ensure all AI client calls are using the Paid wrapper or auto-instrumentation

-- Check that the wrapper supports your AI provider (see supported wrappers above)
+BedrockInstrumentor.instrument()is called before creating the Bedrock client - Check that the wrapper/instrumentor supports your AI provider (see supported wrappers above)

-- Verify the wrapper is created before entering the trace
+- Verify instrumentation is set up before entering the trace

 Next Steps